quinscape/automaton-js/docs/component-reference.md

 ------|------|-------------
 **actions** (required) | Array of shape | Array of menu entries with label and action function.
 The first action is the default action that is also executed on item click. altText | func | Function that produces an alt-text for each index item given the initial letter ( letter => altText ).
-Default is using `i18n("Toggle Items starting with {0}", letter)` index | Array of string | Index containing all initial unicode characters of entries in an array nameField | string | Name field / path expression for the display name within the data rows.
+Default is using `i18n("Toggle Items starting with {0}", letter)` heading | string | Optional heading to display as separate item between main item and index item. index | Array of string | Index containing all initial unicode characters of entries in an array nameField | string | Name field / path expression for the display name within the data rows.
 Default is "name" **render** (required) | func | Render prop for a data row.
 Receives the row and returns a react element tree or simple renderable values.